The Into Film Team

 Paul has been Chief Executive of Into Film since its formation in 2013.
-He has been working in cultural education for over 20 years, in posts at the Royal Shakespeare Company and English Touring Opera before joining the Royal Opera House where, as Director of Learning and Participation, he led a major expansion of educational and audience engagement activities in ballet, opera, music and backstage crafts.
+He has 25 years' experience of working in cultural education, including posts at the Royal Shakespeare Company, English Touring Opera and the Royal Opera House where, as Director of Learning and Participation, he led a major expansion of educational and audience engagement activities in ballet, opera, music and backstage crafts.

 He is a member of the Paul Hamlyn Foundation's Arts & Education and Teacher Development Fund Advisory Panels, the Cultural Learning Alliance Advisory Panel and the Charities Advisory Committee at Coventry University.
-He is a trustee of National Youth Ballet and previously served as Chair of East London Dance (a leading dance development organisation) and Signed Performance in Theatre (national body for promoting access for Deaf people to arts events, now named Signed Culture).
+He is a trustee of National Youth Ballet and previously served as Chair of East London Dance (a leading dance development organisation) and Signed Performances in Theatre (national body for promoting access for Deaf people to arts events, now named Signed Culture).

 Favourite childhood film: Jaws

 Director of Finance and Operations

 Will joined Into Film in summer 2014, and previously worked for almost 10 years in financial services for Deloitte, most recently providing audit and assurance to a number of investment management clients.
 Will is a qualified accountant and a member of the Institute of Accountants for England and Wales (ICAEW).